giannismarinakis/java-open-nl/README.md

 Now you should have successfully imported OpenNL to your project.
 <hr>
 <h1>How to create a Server</h1>
-First you have to import the Server script<br>
+First you have to import the Server class<br>
 <code>import open_nl.server.Server;</code> <br><br>
 The command for initializing the server is<br>
 <code>Server.initialize(Object caller, int port);</code><br>